ARMmbed/mbed-os/docs/design-documents/nfc/nfc_design.md

 **Delegate**

-The instance receives requests to encode and decode NDEF messages and the user can choose how to handle them using the relevant builders and parsers.
+The instance receives requests to encode and decode NDEF messages, and the user can choose how to handle them using the relevant builders and parsers.

 ```cpp
 void parse_ndef_message(const uint8_t* buffer, size_t size);
 ```

 The encoded NDEF message is passed to the user for processing.

 ```cpp
 size_t build_ndef_message(uint8_t* buffer, size_t capacity);
 ```

 The user can encode a NDEF message in the buffer provided and return its size (or 0).

-#### NFC Remote Initiator
+#### NFC remote initiator

 This class derives from the base `NFCRemoteEndpoint` and `NFCNDEFCapable` classes.